EPSRC Vacation Bursaries 2019

-The Doctoral College is delighted to announce that we are now accepting applications for up to 9 Vacation Bursaries starting summer 2018.
+The Doctoral College is delighted to announce that we are now accepting applications for up to 7 Vacation Internships (formerly called Vacation Bursaries) starting summer 2019.

-Funded by the prestigious Engineering and Physical Sciences Research Council (EPSRC), Vacation Bursaries offer undergraduate students an exciting opportunity to work with academics and get a taste of research.
+Funded by the prestigious Engineering and Physical Sciences Research Council (EPSRC), Vacation Internships offer undergraduate students an exciting opportunity to work with academics and get a taste of research.

 Who is eligible to apply?